 Punishments of detention of less than 14 days are required from time to time.
 The aim is to provide a short shock reminder about standards, and it is deemed punitive in nature and lacks the time to address issues of rehabilitation in the programme.

-The Inspector remains confident from inspections at SCE and visits to Camps and Bases throughout New Zealand that the culture of the New Zealand Armed Forces vigorously supports the prevention of Torture and other Cruel, Inhumane or Degrading Treatment in its ranks.
+The Inspector remains confident from inspections at SCE and visits to Camps and Bases throughout New Zealand that the culture of the New Zealand Armed Forces vigorously supports the prevention of torture and other cruel, inhumane or degrading treatment in its ranks.

 Appendix: OPCAT background